 The Growing New Farmers Program provides introductory level classroom and hands-on training in farm production and business planning.
-We offer optional apprenticeship placement with a mentor farmer that provides extended job-based training proven to be invaluable when venturing in to the world of small to mid-sized sustainable agriculture.
-Since 2011 we have trained over 130 new farmers and food systems leaders in the Lowcountry and look forward to growing our resilient local food system with you.
+We offer optional apprenticeship placement with a mentor farmer that provides extended job-based training proven to be invaluable when venturing in to the world of small to mid-sized sustainable farming.
+Since 2010 we have trained 189 new farmers and food systems leaders in the Lowcountry and look forward to growing our resilient local food system with you.

-For more information contact Brian Wheat, Growing New Farmers Program Manager
+For more information contact Brian Wheat, the Growing New Farmers Program Manager.

 The Growing New Farmers Program is made possible by many community partners and donors, including:

 Charleston County Economic Development, SCDA Specialty Crop Grant Block, The Gaylord and Dorothy Donnelley Foundation, Pathfinder Foundation, Charleston Soil and Water Conservation, and US Small Business Association.

 Proudly recognized as one of Food Tank and James Beard Foundation’s 2016 Good Food Organizations.